 Do you get a thrill when you see multi-colored lights twinkling, sparkling and glowing?
 Then the Fantasy of Lights is for you.

-Tons of lights are set up to depict candy canes, tall tin soldiers, crèches, rocking horses, cowboys and any number of other colorful designs, based on the individual sponsor.
-This 2-mile driving tour through Franke Park features more than 150 larger-than-life light displays.
+Tons of lights are set up to depict candy canes, tall tin soldiers, crèches, rocking horses, cowboys, and any number of other colorful designs, based on the individual sponsor.
+This 2-mile driving tour through Franke Park features more than 165 larger-than-life light displays.

 It’s especially beautiful when there’s a fresh blanket of snow that lets you look out your open car window and appreciate the silence of a wintry night.
 This is a display that looks beautiful in the rain, snow, or in clear weather.

 Be sure to get out of the car and walk through Santa's Christmas Village with food and craft vendors, holiday music, and more!
-Santa's Christmas Village is open weekends in December.
+Santa's Christmas Village is open November 24 - December 22.

 3. Fort Wayne Ballet: The Nutcracker